Filing Bankruptcy in 2019: What You Need To Know

 What Is Bankruptcy?

 Bankruptcy is a legal means for people in debt to start over financially.
 It is intended for people overwhelmed by debt who cannot realistically expect to pay it back.
 There are many ways to end up in this situation: job loss, divorce, serious illness, or even just irresponsible spending.
 Whatever the cause, people who consider bankruptcy have the shared experience of too many bills coming in and not enough income to pay them.
-If you are trying to decide whether bankruptcy is right for you, here is a good rule of thumb: if you cannot realistically pay off your debt in five years, bankruptcy is a good option for you.
+If you are trying to decide whether it is right for you, here is a good rule of thumb: if you cannot realistically pay off your debt in five years, it is a good option for you.

 Chapter 7 is the designation for personal bankruptcy and involves liquidating some personal property to pay back the debts.
 The creditor may repossess property that was paid for with an unpaid loan, or the court may decide that other personal property can be seized to repay debt.
 Certain property, such as your home, car, clothes, and household furnishings are protected under Chapter 7.
 Unsecured debts, such as credit card debt, is wiped out.
 At the end of Chapter 7, you may have parted with some of your property, but you will have an (almost) clean financial slate.
 Certain debts, such as student loans and tax payments, cannot be wiped out by bankruptcy.